-In November 2017, we entered into an exclusive license agreement with KKC ("2017 KKC Agreement"), under which we granted KKC an exclusive license to develop and commercialize certain NHE3 inhibitors including tenapanor in Japan for the treatment of cardiorenal diseases and conditions, excluding cancer.
+In November 2017, we entered into an exclusive license agreement with Kyowa Kirin (2017 Kyowa Kirin Agreement), under which we granted Kyowa Kirin an exclusive license to develop and commercialize certain NHE3 inhibitors including tenapanor in Japan for the treatment of cardiorenal diseases and conditions, excluding cancer.
 We retained the rights to tenapanor outside of Japan, and also retained the rights to tenapanor in Japan for indications other than those stated above.
-Pursuant to the 2017 KKC Agreement, KKC is responsible for all costs and expenses incurred in the development and commercialization of tenapanor for all licensed indications in Japan.
-We are responsible for supplying the tenapanor drug substance for KKC's use in development and commercialization throughout the term of the 2017 KKC Agreement, provided that KKC may exercise an option to manufacture the tenapanor drug substance under certain conditions.
-In October 2022, we entered into a Commercial Supply Agreement with KKC to further define the obligations of the parties with respect to the commercial supply of tenapanor drug substance ("2022 KKC Supply Agreement").
-As detailed below under the heading "Deferred revenue' we have received advanced payments from KKC for the manufacturing of tenapanor drug substance that will be used to satisfy KKC needs.
+Pursuant to the 2017 Kyowa Kirin Agreement, Kyowa Kirin is responsible for all costs and expenses incurred in the development and commercialization of tenapanor for all licensed indications in Japan.
+We are responsible for supplying the tenapanor drug substance for Kyowa Kirin's use in development and commercialization throughout the term of the 2017 Kyowa Kirin Agreement, provided that Kyowa Kirin may exercise an option to manufacture the tenapanor drug substance under certain conditions.
+In October 2022, we entered into a Commercial Supply Agreement with Kyowa Kirin to further define the obligations of the parties with respect to the commercial supply of tenapanor drug substance (2022 Kyowa Kirin Supply Agreement).
+As detailed below under the heading Deferred Revenue we have received advanced payments from Kyowa Kirin for the manufacturing of tenapanor drug substance that will be used to satisfy Kyowa Kirin needs.

-We assessed these arrangements in accordance with Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) and related amendments ("ASC 606") and concluded that the contract counterparty, KKC, is a customer.
-Under the terms of the 2017 KKC Agreement, we received \$30.0 million in up-front license fees, which was recognized as revenue when the agreement was executed.
-Based on our assessment, management determined that the license and the manufacturing supply services were the material performance obligations at the inception of the 2017 KKC Agreement and, as such, each of the performance obligations is distinct.
+We assessed these arrangements in accordance with Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606) and related amendments (ASC 606) and concluded that the contract counterparty, Kyowa Kirin, is a customer.
+Under the terms of the 2017 Kyowa Kirin Agreement, we received \$30.0 million in upfront license fees, which was recognized as revenue when the agreement was executed.
+Based on our assessment, management determined that the license and the manufacturing supply services were its material performance obligations at the inception of the 2017 Kyowa Kirin Agreement, and as such, each of the performance obligations is distinct.

-Under the terms of the 2017 KKC Agreement, KKC paid us an up-front license fee of \$30.0 million,.
-We may be entitled to receive up to \$55.0 million in total development and regulatory milestones, of which \$20.0 million has been received and recognized as revenue as of December 31, 2022.
-We may also be eligible to receive approximately \\$8.5 billion for commercialization milestones, or approximately \\$64.6 million at the currency exchange rate on December 31, 2022, as well as reimbursement of costs plus a reasonable overhead for the supply of product and royalties on net sales throughout the term of the agreement.
+We may be entitled to receive up to \$55.0 million in total development and regulatory milestones, of which \$35.0 million has been received and recognized as revenue as of December 31, 2023.
+We may also be eligible to receive approximately \(\frac{\pmax}{80.3}\) million for commercialization milestones, or approximately \(\frac{\pmax}{80.3}\) million at the currency exchange rate on December 31, 2023, as well as reimbursement of costs plus a reasonable overhead for the supply of product and royalties on net sales throughout the term of the agreement.
 As discussed in Note 8.
-Deferred Royalty Obligation Related to the Sale of Future Royalties, the future royalties and commercial milestone payments we may receive under the 2017 KKC Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.
-The variable consideration related to the remaining milestone payments was fully constrained at December 31, 2022 and 2021.
+Deferred Royalty Obligation Related to the Sale of Future Royalties, the future royalties and commercial milestone payments we may receive under the 2017 Kyowa Kirin Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.
+The variable consideration related to the remaining milestone payments was fully constrained at December 31, 2023.